Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 > aside negative
 >
-> The frontend service and backend service are here hosted as two separate services, with a router bundled together with the frontend.
+> The frontend service and backend service are here hosted as two separate services, with a router bundled together with the frontend service.
 For this simple application that may not be a necessary requirement to fulfill, but in a more complex and demanding application, it would be a good approach to separate the frontend and backend as they would have different non-functional requirements.

 The router ensures that calls made to routes starting with `/api` are forwarded to the `backend-service`, whereas any other calls `/*` are routed to the frontend container running in the same service as the router:
 ![Routing](./assets/frontend-routing.png)